 We iterate over all anchors:

-Links to other websites are disregarded:
+Links to other websites and links to anchors on the same page are disregarded:

 For all internal links defer the location change until the animation has finished playing.